crstnn/MassiveDissimilarityJudgementReport/README.md

 # Massive Dissimilarity Judgement Report
-Data pipeline and statistical aggregation of massive phenomenological dissimilarity report.
+Data pipeline, statistical aggregation and Bayesian MDS model selection on massive phenomenological dissimilarity data.
-Below will outline what is within each of the files in the directory.
+Below will entail a brief outline of what is within each of the files/folders in the directory.

 ## dataAggregation.R
 This file contains the steps for (1) a canonical way of saving the data (with adjustments to styling and formats), (2) catch-trial analysis and (3) checking for participants' completion of the experiment.